gzalo/gzalo.com/content/articles/sdl.en.md

 				}
 			}
 		}
-		</code></pre>If the value of the cell was in 0, we paint the corresponding rectangle with white, otherwise we paint it black.</p>
+		</code></pre>If the value of the cell was in 0, we paint the corresponding rectangle with white, otherwise we paint it black.
 		<p><pre><code>
 		SDL_Flip(screen);
 		SDL_Delay(1);
 	}
-	</code></pre>We force the window to redraw, and wait some time to avoid hogging the CPU.</p>
+	</code></pre>We force the window to redraw, and wait some time to avoid hogging the CPU.

 	<p><pre><code>
 	ofstream of("output.txt");